KMF LAB

 I focus on the regulation of HIV-1 genomic RNA translation by transcriptional start site heterogeneity and structural diversity within the 5’UTR.

 I grew up in NY, in the Hudson Valley and I love anything outdoors or water related.
 In my free time I love to cook, listen to music, and spend time with friends!
-I’m also a co-chair on the social committee for the OSBP Buckeye Biochemistry Club!
+I’m also Vice President of the OSBP Buckeye Biochemistry Club!

 kanlong.1@osu.edu